 If visitors see the same message twice, they’ll think that’s all there is to see and will immediately drop from your app store page without exploring further.
 Storemaven data has shown that repetitive messaging can greatly influence instant drop rate across both the Apple App Store and Google Play.

 Show Decisive and Exploring Visitors unique messages and concepts that will encourage them to stay and install.

 7. Optimize Your Traffic Sources

-With the update to App Analytics on iTunes Connect (now referred to as App Store Connect), you can now pinpoint which traffic sources are driving users to your Apple App Store Product Page.
+With the update to App Analytics on iTunes Connect/App Store Connect, you can now pinpoint which traffic sources are driving users to your Apple App Store Product Page.
 This enables you to identify the hidden potential of a certain traffic source and better optimize your marketing and UA campaigns.

 - If you’re trying to optimize for Search traffic, CVR is influenced by your Video & Screenshot Gallery because these are the only assets that appear in the Search Results Page.
 Within the search page, the 1st three Screenshots/Videos are visible if in portrait orientation, and only the 1st asset in the Gallery (Screenshot or App Preview Video) is visible if in landscape orientation.

 - If you’re trying to optimize for Browse traffic, CVR is influenced by your Icon since it’s the only visual item that appears when users browse through the iOS 11 App Store navigation tabs.

 - If you’re trying to optimize for Referral traffic, CVR is influenced by the First Impression Frame since all traffic that comes from app or web sources will land on your full App Store Product Page.